Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 title: "Deprecations"
 ---

-As dbt runs, dbt generates [events](/reference/events-logging).
-Sometimes these events are _deprecations_.
-Deprecations are a special type of warning.
-Deprecation warnings exist to let you know that there are problems in parts of your project that will be breaking in a future version of dbt.
-It is important that if there are deprecation warnings in your project, time is taken to resolve them.
+As dbt runs, it generates different categories of [events](/reference/events-logging), one of which is _deprecations_.
+Deprecations are a special type of warning that lets you know that there are problems in parts of your project that will result in breaking changes in a future version of dbt.
+It is important to resolve any deprecation warnings in your project before the changes are made.

 ## List of Deprecation Warnings

+The following are deprecation warnings in dbt today and the associated version number in which they first appear.

 ### ConfigDataPathDeprecation

-#### Description

-In [dbt 1.0](/docs/dbt-versions/core-upgrade/Older%20versions/upgrading-to-v1.0) we renamed `data-paths` to [seed-paths](/reference/project-configs/model-paths).
-Getting this deprecation means that `data-paths` is still being used in your project's `dbt_project.yml`.
+In [dbt v1.0](/docs/dbt-versions/core-upgrade/Older%20versions/upgrading-to-v1.0) `data-paths` has been renamed to [seed-paths](/reference/project-configs/model-paths).
+If you receive this deprecation warning, it means that `data-paths` is still being used in your project's `dbt_project.yml`.

-#### Resolution

-Change `data-paths` to `seed-paths` in your `dbt_project.yml`.

-#### Example Event
+Example warning:

 <File name='CLI'>
 ```bash